 Adams-Catlin Professor of Economics Emeritus

-In the recent past, David served on several Maine and New England advisory bodies: the Maine House Speaker's Tax Reform Advisory Commission (2002); the Governor's Steering Committee on Natural Resource-based Industries (2004-06); the Gulf of Maine Council's Sustainable Tourism Committee (2003-06); the Maine Department of Conservatin's Green Infrastructure Task Force (2006); the Governor's Council on Maine's Quality of Place (advisor, 2007-08); and the New England Governors' Blue Ribbon Commission on Land Conservation (Maine scientific advisor, 2009-10).
+David was a founding board member of the Maine Center for Economic Policy (MECEP), a non-partisan public policy think tank.
+From 2004 to 2010 he directed MECEP’s Spreading Prosperity to All of Maine project (publications are listed at www.mecep.org).
+In recent years, David has served on several Maine and New England advisory bodies: the Maine House Speaker’s Tax Reform Advisory Commission (2002); the Governor’s Steering Committee on Natural Resource-based Industries (2004-06); the Gulf of Maine Council’s Sustainable Tourism Committee (2003-06); the Maine Department of Conservation’s Green Infrastructure Task Force (2006); the Governor’s Council on Maine’s Quality of Place (advisor, 2007-08); and the New England Governors’ Blue Ribbon Commission on Land Conservation (Maine scientific advisor, 2009-10).

 PhD in Economics, Yale University (1971)